jtrancode/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-To run, you must have Java installed.
-You run the jar from the command line.
+You must have Java installed to run from the command line.

 Basic tic-tac-toe game in Java ulitizing bytestreams to send data from the User or AI to the server.